baobaomi900901/k-mate-docs/docs/doc/en/HelpDoc/Application Integration/WeChat/WeChatFindContact.md

 **Command Input**

-- **Target**`TTarget`: Target, indicate WeChat operation elements, please capture the outermost window of WeChat
+- **Target**`TTarget`: Indicate the operational elements of WeChat, please use UIA mode to capture the outermost window of WeChat, UIA mode cannot capture, this parameter can be empty

 - **Remarks/WeChatName**`string`: The Remarks/WeChatName to search for